silvermine/eslint-config-silvermine/README.md

 ## Migration to ESLint flag config

 ESLint version 8.57 and later enable support for ESLint's flat config.
-As opposed to use a customized configuration engine, this enables users to configure ESLint using JS objects and results in more flexibility and control over configuration.
+As opposed to using a customized configuration engine, this enables users to configure ESLint using JS objects and results in more flexibility and control over configuration.

 Add a file named `eslint.config.js` to the root of your project and import our